What is an RFP? A 2026 Guide

 RFP for software development is the initial document that you can use when looking to select a software development partner, specifically.

 Like all other types of requests for proposal, an RFP for software development needs to outline specifics about the project, your business, deliverable dates and so on.
-The end goal is to procure a software development vendor that is capable of providing a sturdy, reliable product tailored to your goals.
+The end goal is to procure a software development vendor that is capable of providing a reliable product tailored to your goals and needs.

 • Your company description